All Episodes

 He should say, at this point, what difference does it make?

-I think he should look at the camera and say, if that answer was an acceptable answer by a Secretary of State being questioned by a congressional committee looking into the deaths of four Americans, then it certainly is an acceptable answer for a presidential debate.
+Now, once the laughing and the clapping starts, stops, I think he should look at the camera and say, if that answer was an acceptable answer by a Secretary of State being questioned by a congressional committee looking into the deaths of four Americans, then it certainly is an acceptable answer for a presidential debate.

-You should say that every single time they ask him a gotcha question.
+He should say that every single time they ask him a gotcha question.

-That is that is good.
+That is good.

-That is that would be a very good response.
+That would be a very good response.

-It's uh what is it, the new Corvette?
+What is it, the new Corvette?

-It they weren't unveiled, they just announced the these reporter guys.
+They just announced these reporter guys.

-Apparently Donald Trump kind of gave a nod during an interview to Lester Holt.
+Apparently, Donald Trump kind of gave a nod during an interview to Lester Holt.

-So Lester Holt from NBC News, who is generally innocuous enough, but the problem is that he's the front man for NBC News, and NBC News is one of the most corrupt or news organizations on the planet.
+But the problem is that he's the front man for NBC News, and NBC News is one of the most corrupt news organizations on the planet.

 He vacations at Biltmore House.